 |Accounts Available||Individual and joint taxable accounts; traditional, Roth and SEP IRAs|

-What Differentiates SoFi Wealth Management Robo-Advisor from Competitors?
+What Differentiates the SoFi Investing Robo-Advisor from Competitors?

-The first $10,000 in your account is managed for free.
-This is a perfect arrangement for new and small investors who are looking for professional investment management but don’t want their investment returns reduced by fees.
+SoFi Automated Investing portfolios are managed for free.
+This is a perfect arrangement for investors who are looking for professional investment management but don’t want their investment returns reduced by fees.

-SoFi Wealth Offers Live Advisors with Personalized Service
+SoFi Invest Offers Live Advisors with Personalized Service

-Even though you’re turning your money over to the platform to get the benefit of professional investment management, it often helps to have a live person to talk to about your portfolio.
+Even though you’re turning your money over to the platform for professional investment management, it often helps to have a live person to talk to about your portfolio.
 This can be particularly important during times of market turbulence and decline.
 Market drops are perfectly normal events, but sometimes it helps to have someone available to remind you just that.

 One of the advantages to investing with the SoFi robo-advisor that you will have access to SoFi’s various loan programs.
 SoFi is fast becoming one of the most popular options to refinance student loans.
 But apart from these, the company also offers personal loans and mortgages.

 If you don’t have any student loans to refinance, the personal loan program can be particularly attractive.
-SoFi offers personal loans for up to $100,000, with rates ranging between 5.49% and 14.24%.
-This is at the very low end of the interest rate range for P2P lenders, who often charge as much as 36%.
-In addition, while other P2P lenders typically charge between 1% and 6% for a loan origination fee, SoFi has no loan origination fee required.
+SoFi offers personal loans for up to $100,000, with low rates.
+In addition, while other P2P lenders typically charge between 1% and 6% for a loan origination fee, SoFi doesn’t have one.